srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

 This initiative deploys the policy requirements and audits Windows virtual machines that have the specified applications installed.
 It should give the opposite Compliace state in complare to previous one if you are checking for the same application **Notepad++**

+### Inherit a tag from the resource group if missing

+It is not an intiative, it is a single policy.
+So, you need to go in Assign Policy and search for this to apply on resource group.

+Adds the specified tag with its value from the parent resource group when any resource missing this tag is created or updated.
+Existing resources can be remediated by triggering a remediation task.
+If the tag exists with a different value it will not be changed.